semuconsulting/pyrtcm/README.md

 The `RTCMMessage` class implements a `serialize()` method to convert a `RTCMMessage` object to a bytes array suitable for writing to an output stream.

-e.g. to create and send a `CFG-MSG` command which sets the NMEA GLL (*msgClass 0xf0, msgID 0x01*) message rate to 1 on the receiver's UART1 and USB ports:
+e.g. to create and send a `1005` message type:

 ```python
 >>> from serial import Serial